mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 ### `protocol`

-The name of the protocol module that is used for the communication between the client and MariaDB MaxScale itself.
+The name of the protocol module used for communication between the client and MaxScale.
+Usually this is set to `MariaDBClient` for MariaDB-connections.
+Other recognized values are `HTTPD` and `CDC`.

 ### `address`

-The address option sets the address that will be used to bind the listening socket.
+This sets the address the listening socket is bound to.
 The address may be specified as an IP address in 'dot notation' or as a hostname.
-If the address option is not included in the listener definition the listener will bind to all network interfaces.
+If left undefined the listener will bind to all network interfaces.

 ### `port`

-The port to use to listen for incoming connections to MariaDB MaxScale from the clients.
-If the port is omitted from the configuration a default port for the protocol will be used.
+The port the listener listens on.
+If left undefined a default port for the protocol is used.

 ### `socket`

-The `socket` option may be included in a listener definition, this configures the listener to use Unix domain sockets to listen for incoming connections.
-The parameter value given is the name of the socket to use.
+If defined, the listener uses Unix domain sockets to listen for incoming connections.
+The parameter value is the name of the socket to use.

-**Note:** If you want to use both network ports and UNIX domain sockets with a service, define two separate listeners that connect to the same service.
+If you want to use both network ports and UNIX domain sockets with a service, define two separate listeners that connect to the same service.

 ### `authenticator`

 The authenticator module to use.
-Each protocol module defines a default authentication module which is used if no `authenticator` parameter is found from the configuration.
+Each protocol module defines a default authentication module, which is used if the setting is left undefined.
+*MariaDBClient*-protocol supports multiple authenticators and they can be used simultaneously by giving a comma-separated list e.g.
+`authenticator=PAMAuth,mysqlauth,gssapiauth`

 ### `authenticator_options`

-Option string given to the authenticator module.
+This defines additional options for authentication.
+As of MaxScale 2.5.0, only *MariaDBClient* and its authenticators support additional options.
 The value of this parameter should be a comma-separated list of key-value pairs.
 See authenticator specific documentation for more details.

 ### `sql_mode`